weiyezhimeng/SQL-Injection-Jailbreak/README.md

 [Hugging Face Repository](https://huggingface.co/datasets/weiyezhimeng/SQL_Jailbreak_result)

 ## api key setting
 DO NOT USE MINE!!!
 I will ban it now!!!
+This is used to let [QUESTION_ing] to actual phrases.
 ```python
 api_base = ""
 api_key = ""